All Episodes

 So they resell the mortgages.

-Fanny coming off a $10 billion accounting scandal, keeps the mortgages.
+Fanny, coming off a $10 billion accounting scandal, keeps the mortgages.

 They buy them in the secondary market to keep the market liquid.

-Problem is when they hold those mortgages and don't pass them through, don't slice them up and pass them through, then they can pay off the loans they've borrowed.
+Problem is, when they hold those mortgages and don't pass them through, don't slice them up and pass them through, then they can pay off the loans they've borrowed.

-Fannie has to go, they borrow money, and they get a lower rate because everybody knows the taxpayer will bail them out.
+Fanny has to go, they borrow money, and they get a lower rate because everybody knows the taxpayer will bail them out.

-They're quasi government agencies, if you will, for lack of a better description.
+They're quasi-government agencies, if you will, for lack of a better description.

-So they get a lower rate of interest, they go out and buy mortgages.
+So they get a lower rate of interest.

 Oh, what happens if the mortgages go bad?